Like It Like That (Guy Sebastian song)

 "Like It Like That" is the title track and first single from Australian pop, R&B and soul singer-songwriter Guy Sebastian's fifth album Like It Like That.
 It was co-written by Sebastian, David Ryan Harris and Sean Hurley.
 "Like It Like That" was released on 13 August 2009 and peaked at number one on the ARIA singles chart.
-It was Sebastian's fourth of six number one singles and fifth of 12 top ten singles in Australia.
+It was Sebastian's fourth of six number one singles in Australia.
 It was the highest selling Australian artist single and sixth highest selling single overall in Australia in 2009.
 It received a 2010 ARIA Music Award nomination for Most Popular Australian Single.
-In 2014 the song reached 4× platinum certification.
+In 2023 the song reached 5× platinum certification.
 "Like It Like That" also charted in New Zealand in 2011, peaking at number 30 and gaining gold certification there.